sayeraselvan/Bioinformatics_beginner/README.md

 ## Basic File Operations
 Here are some fundamental commands for file operations:

-'''
-wc -l filename # Count the number of lines in a file ls | wc -l # Count the number of files in the current directory tac filename # Print the file in reverse line order rev filename # Reverse each line in the file
+*wc -l filename # Count the number of lines in a file ls | wc -l # Count the number of files in the current directory tac filename # Print the file in reverse line order rev filename # Reverse each line in the file